Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

-Blood levels of Vitamin D do not need to be measured routinely.
-It is advised only children requiring blood levels are those with rare disorders such as rickets or unexplained symptoms including seizures and cardiomyopathy in infants, and poor growth in children and muscle weakness at any age.
-If clinically indicated other test may be required calcium, parathyroid hormones, kidney, liver functions
+Blood levels of Vitamin D do not need measuring routinely.
+It is advised that only children requiring blood levels are those with rare disorders such as rickets or unexplained symptoms including seizures and cardiomyopathy in infants, and poor growth in children and muscle weakness at any age.
+If clinically indicated other test may be needed for calcium, parathyroid hormones, kidney, liver functions

-X-rays can be done to assess presence of skeletal changes with vitamin D deficiency
+X-rays are done to assess presence of skeletal changes with vitamin D deficiency

 Where can you get baby vitamin drops?